November 17, 2023

 1. You should be prepared to describe the ad and provide the claims you object to, which may require referring to the CAP codes.

 1. You will also need to gather a sufficient amount of evidence.
 Digital content can be removed or lost as easily as it’s posted.
-For example, Instagram stories are time-limited so capturing them in a screen recording provides enough grounds for the ASA to conduct an investigation and review your complaint.
-When capturing evidence, you must try to capture the ad wholly, don’t omit audio or certain aspects of the recording to allow the ASA a fair and just assessment.
+For example, Instagram stories are time-limited, so capturing them in a screen recording provides enough grounds for the ASA to conduct an investigation and review your complaint.
+When capturing evidence, you must try to capture the ad wholly; don’t omit audio or certain aspects of the recording.
+This is to allow the ASA a fair and just assessment.

-The ASA needs information about the ad in order to properly review a complaint which is why information about where or when an ad appeared, screenshots, and photos allow the ASA enough detail to look at or locate the ad.
+The ASA needs information about the ad to properly review a complaint, which is why information about where or when an ad appeared, screenshots, and photos allows the ASA enough detail to look at or locate the ad.
 If you’re unable to provide enough evidence, the ASA may not be able to assess your complaint.

 So what can you expect after filing your complaint?
 You’ll receive a complaint reference number and the name of the person handling your case.
 The party who filed the complaint will never have their name disclosed to the advertiser unless it’s being made on behalf of a company or is strictly relevant to the case.